- The benefits of cannabis for sleep could make it the perfect alternative for you to Big Pharma drugs.

 It’s probably been a minute since you took high school biology.
 So, let’s start with a quick recap of our sleep cycles to better understand the benefits of using cannabis for sleep.
 Our bodies shift between rapid eye movement (REM) and non-REM sleep throughout the night.
 Non-REM sleep is divided into 3 stages: falling asleep, light sleep, and deep sleep.
 Regularly completing this cycle is most important for physical recovery and feeling well-rested.
 On the other hand, REM sleep, where we experience vivid dreams, is vital for processing emotions and promoting healthy brain development.
 Recent studies suggest that cannabis may increase the amount of time you spend in non-REM cycles.

-THC for Sleep
+THC For Sleep

 While cannabis can impact both falling and staying asleep, each cannabinoid can affect your sleep cycle differently.
 THC, or tetrahydrocannabinol, is probably the most recognizable cannabinoid, and it plays a big role in how cannabis improves your snooze.
 Of course, it’s also the compound that makes you feel high.
 But the sedative effects of THC are notable, too.
 When we use cannabis for sleep, THC aids the body’s transition from wakefulness to sleep and regulates sleep-wake cycles.
 Without getting overly technical, THC connects with CB1 receptors in the brain.
 Those receptors play a role in managing our sleep-wake states.
 Basically, THC nudges us into sleep and encourages a good night’s rest throughout the night.